CommandBarPopup object (Office)

 The use of CommandBars in some Microsoft Office applications has been superseded by the new ribbon component of the Microsoft Office Fluent user interface.
-For more information, search Help for the keyword "ribbon."
+For more information, see Overview of the Office Fluent ribbon.

 Every pop-up control contains a CommandBar object.
 To return the command bar from a pop-up control, apply the CommandBar property to the CommandBarPopup object.